aabdelghani/MemOptContainer/README.md

 --------
 This project implements a custom dynamic array in C with advanced memory handling.
 It includes a garbage collection mechanism to reclaim memory from deleted elements and uses a memory pool to manage small memory allocations efficiently.
+Additionally, it provides thread-safe versions of the operations and a lock-free version for high-performance scenarios.

 Files
 -----